Xu-Lan/ppmm/README.md

 中文文档: [README-zh.md](https://github.com/yage-zhu/ppmm/blob/main/README-zh.md)

 ppmm is a command-line tool for managing Python package manager (pip) sources.
-It allows you to easily list, switch, test pip sources, as well as add, delete, and rename sources.
+It allows you to easily list, switch, test pip sources, as well as add, edit,delete, and rename sources.

 ## Features